Pros and Cons of Living in Hawaii

 Hawaii’s lifestyle is much slower and more relaxed compared to most parts of the mainland

-3. Year-round pleasant weather
+3. Year round pleasant weather

 One of the most appealing aspects of living in Hawaii is the consistent tropical climate.
 The islands enjoy warm weather year-round, with temperatures usually ranging between 70°F to 85°F (21°C to 29°C).
 Summers are slightly warmer, while winters are milder, but the difference is minimal.
 The lack of extreme weather conditions, like freezing winters or scorching summers, means you can enjoy outdoor activities at any time of the year.
 No need to worry about heavy winter coats or air conditioners running non-stop.
 Hawaii offers the perfect climate for those who love the sun.